KungfuSnail/morseCode/README.txt

 B) A simple line of text.

 Both these lines looks the same when you are reading them, but B) has 2 spaces at its end.

+The spaces represent dots and dashes of a morse code you've encoded in the text file.